melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_201/molecular_dynamics_201.md

 This creates the file: **combined_dcd_file_loader.vmd**

-From the main directory we can load in our trajectory using:
+From the main directory on your local computer, we can load in our trajectory using:

 ```
 vmd InputFiles/hiv_protease.psf InputFiles/hiv_protease.pdb